-Because child custody is such an emotional issue, custody cases are sometimes litigated in court.
+Because child custody is such an emotional issue, these cases are sometimes litigated in court.
 In North Carolina, custody mediation is required in all cases involving litigation.
 The court provides the mediator and there is no charge for the custody mediation program.
 Both parties must participate in mediation until they reach an agreement, or until it is determined that they are unable to reach an agreement.

 If the parties are unable to reach an agreement, a trial will be scheduled to settle the custody/visitation issues.
 In these cases, the judge will consider many factors when determining what’s in the best interest of the child, including: